06/14/23

 While modules promote standardization, they may limit flexibility.
 A highly abstracted module may not cater to all use cases and could require changes to meet specific needs, which can undermine the principle of reusability.

-Considering Encore’s Backend SDK as an alternative
+Considering Encore’s Backend Framework as an alternative

 Integrated Development and Infrastructure Management